Nineigara: Worship

-Nineigara was worshiped in a temple bearing the ceremonial name Eigara, "house of butterfat," whose location is presently unknown.
+Nineigara was worshiped in a temple bearing the ceremonial name Eigara, "house of butterfat".
+Its location is presently unknown.
+It might have served as storage for various dairy products.
 The Canonical Temple List erroneously attributes it to Ningublaga instead.
 A temple dairy located in Girsu bore the same name.
-Nineigara was also worshiped in the main temple of her husband, Egaburra, "house of bur jars," located in Kiabrig.
-An unpublished hymn indicates that she also had a temple in Šadunni which was named Egainunšaršar, "house which provides a profusion of milk and ghee."
-According to Andrew R. George, it is also likely that one of the temples bearing the name Ebursasa, "house of beautiful jars," was dedicated to a courtier of the moon god, with Nineigara, Ningublaga and Alammuš all being plausible candidates for this role.
+Nineigara was also worshiped in the main temple of her husband, Egaburra, "house of bur jars", located in Kiabrig.
+An unpublished hymn indicates that she also had a temple in Šadunni which was named Egainunšaršar, "house which provides a profusion of milk and ghee".
+According to Andrew R. George, it is also likely that one of the temples bearing the name Ebursasa, "house of beautiful jars", was dedicated to a courtier of the moon god, with Nineigara, Ningublaga and Alammuš all being plausible candidates for this role.
 This Ebursasa should not be confused with two other houses of worship sharing its name, located in Umma and in Babylon, both of which were dedicated to Shara.

 Many offering lists from Ur from the Ur III period mention Nineigara.
 She appears in one of them alongside Ningublaga and Alammuš.
 She is also grouped with the latter god and Nisaba in a number of similar documents, possibly based on their shares association with food: Nisaba was associated with grain, while a connection with syrup has been proposed for Alammuš.

 An inscription of king Lipit-Ishtar of Isin dealing with the installation of his daughter Enninsunzi as the en priestess of Ningublaga in Ur mentions that her new position will make her the "true stewardess" of Nineigara as well.

+While most attestations of Nineigara come from the third and second millennia BCE, literary texts from the first millennium BCE still refer to her as one of the deities connected with the religious traditions of Ur.